 TRIO MEDIÆVAL

 A typical Trio Mediæval programme combines their many varied strands of musical exploration: historically informed performance of medieval sacred music, folk music (adapted and arranged by members of the group); contemporary Nordic jazz; specially commissioned works; improvisation with or without instruments.
-Attracted by the Grammy nominated trio’s unique sound, composers and performers have stood in line to work with the group, resulting in commissions and premieres of works by Helena Tulve, Tõnu Kõrvits, Anders Jormin, Tord Gustavsen, Mats Eilertsen, Trygve Seim, Anna Clyne, Gavin Bryars, Ivan Moody, Sungji Hong and Andrew Smith, among many others.
-A 2005 collaboration with the Ensemble Musikfabrik in Cologne featured the work Shelter by Julia Wolfe, Michael Gordon and David Lang of the New York-based Bang on a Can composers’ collective.
-More recently the trio has collaborated with musicians and orchestras such as Arve Henriksen, John Potter, Sinikka Langeland Ensemble, Mats Eilertsen Trio, Bang on a Can All-Stars, the Norwegian Chamber Orchestra, Norwegian Radio Orchestra, Oslo Philharmonic Orchestra and Stavanger Symphony Orchestra.
+The trio has collaborated with a multitude of contemporary composers including Helena Tulve, Tõnu Kõrvits, Anders Jormin, Tord Gustavsen, Mats Eilertsen, Trygve Seim, Anna Clyne, Gavin Bryars, Ivan Moody, Sungji Hong and Andrew Smith, among many others.
+A 2006 collaboration with the Ensemble Musikfabrik in Cologne featured the work Shelter by Julia Wolfe, Michael Gordon and David Lang of the New York-based Bang on a Can composers’ collective.
+This collaboration led to many more projects including Julia Wolfe’s “Steel Hammer” (2009) composed for the trio and Bang on a Can All-Stars.
+The piece has been performed in the US and Europe (in venues such as Carnegie Hall, Barbican Centre/LSO, Concertgebouw Brugge, Elbphilharmonie, Amare Den-Haag, Uppsala Konsert & Kongress).
+The Bang on a Can collaboration also resulted in the full orchestral piece “Reason to believe” by David Lang, that Trio Mediæval and The Norwegian Radio Orchestra premiered in Oslo in October 2011.
+David Lang’s piece “just (after song of songs)” was composed for the trio and Garth Knox trio in 2014 and was featured in Paolo Sorrentino’s movie “Youth”.

 ANNA MARIA FRIMAN

-With her regular groups Trio Mediæval and Alternative History Quartet she has performed and given radio broadcasts throughout Europe, USA, Mexico, Canada, Hong Kong, South Korea, Japan and Australia, and since 2001 she has recorded 11 albums for ECM Records.
 In 2010 Friman completed a Doctor of Philosophy in Music at the University of York, UK where she researched the modern performance of medieval music by women.
-For five years she taught singing and coached vocal ensembles at the University of York, and further through the years she has very much enjoyed giving vocal masterclasses and ensemble workshops at different academic institutions in Europe and USA, teaching at summer courses as well as coaching individual groups.
-From 2001 - 2015 she was a jury member at the vocal ensemble competition the Tampere International Choral Festival in Finland.
-Friman teaches at the Master’s programme in Choral Conducting at the Academy of Music & Drama in Göteborg, Sweden.
+She also taught singing and coached vocal ensembles at the University and further through the years she has enjoyed giving vocal masterclasses and choir/ensemble workshops at different academic institutions in Europe and USA, teaching at summer courses as well as coaching individuals and groups.
+From 2001-2015 she was a jury member at the vocal ensemble competition the Tampere International Choral Festival in Finland.
+Friman also plays the Hardanger fiddle and writes vocal arrangements of folk- and medieval songs, published by Wessmans Musikförlag.

 LINN ANDREA FUGLSETH